apptim/s3-sync-action/README.md

-# GitHub Action to Sync S3 Bucket 🔄
+# GitHub Action to Sync S3 Bucket 🔄 (Apptim Fork)

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.

+🌵 This action adds two features when synching s3:
+- Uploads all HTML files wihtout .html extension (duplicating files)
+- Adds the needed 'content-type=text/html' metadata that enable browsers displaying those files with no extension as HTML.

 ## Usage